 Garbage, right?
 Nope!
 Not at all!
 These grubby morsels are actually the building blocks of a beautiful and successful backyard compost.

-Backyard Compost: The Basics
+Backyard Composting: The Basics

-The Inside Setup
+Starting a Compost Pile: The Inside Setup

 All plant and simple-paper waste, including: